 After you finish adding all existing addresses, click “Add email address(es).”

 A verification email is sent to each of the email addresses you added.
 You can see the verification status of each email address below the address.
 If necessary, you can click Resend Verification Emails to resend the email to all pending addresses.

 You can’t add an email address if you or someone else is using it with a different Apple ID.
 If you want to add that address, the other Apple ID needs to be changed to a different email address.
 See the Apple Support article Change your Apple ID.

 Note: Once you add a custom domain address to iCloud Mail, you can’t use it as an Apple ID, even if you delete it later.

-You can import existing email messages from your previous email provider to iCloud Mail (not available for all providers).
-Click “Import now,” then follow the onscreen instructions to sign in to your previous mail account.
+To import existing emails from your previous email provider to iCloud Mail (not available for all providers), click “Import now,” then follow the onscreen instructions to sign in to your previous mail account.

-Important: Make sure you have enough iCloud storage to import all your messages.
+Important: Make sure you have enough iCloud storage to import all your emails.
 See Check your iCloud storage on any device.